Technology and investing have many parallels.

 Fans of Apple can certainly relate to this.

-And in particular, Dimensional Fund Advisors.
+In particular, Dimensional Fund Advisors.

-Personally, I’m currently investing that way.
+I’m currently investing that way.

-He says that when we can’t have something (or it’s tough to get) we often want it badly.
+It said that when we can’t have something (or it’s tough to get) we often want it badly.

 Cialdini calls this the scarcity effect.